BeamNG/vscode-jbeam-editor/README.md

 ## Wishlist

+* make grid and ground plane being as big as the vehicle at least for big vehicles
+* mesh opacity user-setable
 * implementation of props
 * picking flexbodies in 3d space
 * working slot system: part chain loading support, part config (PC) loading